 Safeway is torn down and rebuilt in 1965

 The Wedgwood Safeway was so successful that by the early 1960s they made the decision to rebuild a larger store.
 In June 1965 the new Safeway store opened, which is the present building on the site.
 This time the Safeway was set back so that an enormous parking lot was at the front, clearly visible from 35th Ave NE.
 Perhaps this was done to create the psychological effect of a lot of space so that people would be more likely to pull in with their cars.

-The Wedgwood Safeway’s most recent remodel, completed in August 2011, was done by bringing the front of the store out just a few feet, making better use of basement space, and upgrading systems.
+The Wedgwood Safeway’s most recent remodel, completed in August 2011, was done by building out the front of the store out just a few feet, making better use of basement space, and upgrading all of the mechanical systems.
 All the store’s wiring, conduit and plumbing were replaced while the store stayed open during the process!